 Step 2: Select your Multidisciplinary team

-Prestige works alongside your GP and your hospital team or specialist palliative care providers to ensure palliative care can be provided safely and seamlessly at home.
+Prestige Inhome Care works alongside your GP, your hospital team and specialist palliative care providers to help ensure care is coordinated, safe and seamlessly delivered at home.

 Step 3: Access funding